 What we don’t: If you already have a paddle board, you might be able to purchase a kayak seat to fit it.

 If you’re the kind of paddle boarder who likes to sit down from time to time, it’s worth looking into a hybrid SUP/kayak design.
-Tahe’s Beach SUP-Yak is our current favorite—for $700, you essentially get two activities in one.
+Tahe’s Beach SUP-Yak is our current favorite—for $700 full price ($560 on sale at the time of publishing), you essentially get two activities in one.
 Without the included Kayak Kit, you get a standard-sized SUP with an extra-wide, 34-inch deck.
 Add the Kayak Kit, which includes a raised seat, footrest, and adjustable paddle, and you get a comfortable sit-on-top kayak.
 Rated for up to 300 pounds, the 10’6” Beach SUP-Yak is sturdy enough to handle you and your smaller loved ones (be it furry friend or child) with ease.

 A lot of paddle board brands give you the option of adding a kayak seat to your order, including iRocker, Blackfin, Isle, and Thurso.
 But what we love about the Tahe is its daisy chain attachment system, which runs the length of each side and allows you to situate the seat exactly how you want it.
 The plush footrest is also a welcome feature for both comfort and performance—with something to push your feet against, you can move a lot of water with each stroke.
 Added up, there’s a lot to like about the Beach SUP-Yak, which also comes in an 11’6” version for larger paddlers.
-If you’re willing to spend a little more, the Isle Switch ($995) offers the same features and versatility in a more premium package.
+If you’re willing to spend a little more, the Isle Switch 3 ($995 full price and $695 on sale) offers similar features and versatility in a more premium package.

 See the Tahe 10'6" Beach SUP-Yak